 Planning is always a continuous process.
 The plan package needs to be updated regularly to make it respond to the spatial changes over time.
 Urban Development Directorate (UDD) being the custodian of this plan should always monitor the implementation of the plan.
 The review will aim to analyse the status of implementation of plan provisions, the changing physical growth pattern, infrastructure development, and the trend of public and private physical development including growth direction.
 The Structure plan documents should be reviewed periodically once in every 10 years.
-The aim of the review will be to analyse the status of implementation and economic growth in particular needs to be assessed for actions during the remaining period of the plan period.
+The aim of the review will be to analyse the status of implementation of plan provisions and the changing physical growth pattern.
+The level of infrastructure development in terms of population and economic growth in particular needs to be assessed for actions during the remaining period of the plan period.
 For regular updating and changes and plan implementation monitoring, the Upazila should immediately set up a planning section with planners and staff.